Fernando Fernández de Carrión: Family and marriage

+Political role

 Fernando was in the service of Henry, Count of Portugal, from 1108 until Henry's death in 1112.
 From 1111 he ruled Lamego.
 After Count Henry he no longer appears in Portuguese documents.
 Outside of Portugal at different times he held the tenencias of Salnellas (1113), Toro (1116–17), Bolaños (1117), and Tierra de Campos (1119).
 He held the tenencia of Malgrat (Malgrado), modern Benavente, from 1117 to 1124.
 The spurious acta of a synod supposed to have taken place in Oviedo in 1115 records the presence of Fernando, calling him ex campi Zamorae, et campi Tauri ("out of the field of Zamora and the field of Toro", that is, coming from those tenencias).
 A similar description of territories occurs in a document of 1117: in tauro et in camorus mandante ("in Toro and in Zamora commanding").

 In 1121, when the royal court wintered in León, Fernando was in attendance.
 He had two documents drawn up by royal notaries Pedro Vicéntez and Juan Rodríguez, both dated to the joint reign of Urraca and her son, the future Alfonso VII.
 The following spring Urraca campaigned in Galicia, perhaps with Fernando accompanying.
 Fernando's death probably occurred towards the end of Urraca's reign, as he does not appear in any charters of Alfonso VII and the Chronica Adefonsi imperatoris does not list him among the nobles who did homage to the new king in 1126.
+His death can be dated no more precisely than between September 1125 and July 1129.
 He was buried in San Zoilo de Carrión and the inscription on his tomb was recorded by Prudencio de Sandoval: